This post may contain affiliate or sponsored links. Please read our disclosure policy.

 I call this soup my “post holiday cleanse” soup.
 It’s pretty much all I desire after a few weeks of overly indulgent foods.
 Every few weeks in the winter (especially right after the holidays), I like to whip up a huge pot of this filling, nutritious, and warming Hearty Vegetable Soup.
 Then, we eat on it all week long.

 You can really add whatever veggies you have on hand to this recipe.
+I also like to add in black beans or lentils, as well.
 It’s a great one for cleaning out the fridge (and the digestive system..ha, ha!).
 Plus, it takes no time at all.

 Now, if you really want to make this a homemade comfort meal, try your hand at my favorite Easy Homemade Sandwich Bread.
 I break it down step-by-step so that anyone can do this.
 A slice of this warm homemade bread would perfectly compliment a steaming bowl of Hearty Vegetable Soup.